vechain/vechain-sdk-js/docs/README.md

 ## Scripts

 * To execute the scripts within `/examples` as tests: `yarn test:examples`
-* To build the documentation by expanding examples: `yarn build:docs`
+* To build the documentation by expanding examples: `yarn build`
-* To execute code from the built documentation (build check): `yarn test:docs`
+* To execute code from the built documentation (build check): `yarn test`